wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **Q:**&ensp;I am, the pain–pleasure man.

-**M:**&ensp;Pain and pleasure are both <span class=tooltip>ananda<span class=tooltiptext>Bliss, happiness.</span></span> (bliss).
+**M:**&ensp;Pain and pleasure are both <span data-tippy-content="Bliss, happiness.">ananda</span> (bliss).
 Here I am sitting in front of you and telling you — from my own immediate and unchanging experience — pain and pleasure are the crests and valleys of the waves in the ocean of bliss.
 Deep down there is utter fullness.

 **Q:**&ensp;Is your experience constant?